jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 you become a sign for those after you.
 But most people are heedless of Our signs.

-93. And We settled the Children of Israel in a position of honor, and provided them with good things.
+93. And We settled the Jews in a position of honor, and provided them with good things.
 They did not differ until knowledge came to them.
 Your Lord will